November often starts with gentle frosts and easy, Instagrammable scenes, but by its end, winter is unofficially upon the Mid-Atlantic.

 ♦Dig up your canna, colocasia, caladium, dahlias, gladioli etc… and store appropriately.

 ♦ November is usually the month you can find half-price fall bulbs for sale, and if you are not too picky, plant them.
 Even if you are picky, buy tulip and hyacinth bulbs right now in order to store in your garage and force indoors in February next year.
 One of the loveliest gifts you can give a friend in late winter is a glass with pebbles and a couple bulbs.

 ♦ Make sure those spigots are turned off.
-I know you put it off last month.

 Start as you mean to go on with your indoor plants.
 They should be inside by now, and if you just threw them inside, it’s time to sort them out properly:

 ♦ Make sure there is a water-proof saucer under each pot.
 Water-PROOF.
 Terracotta saucers don’t count (as my floor will tell you).
 Ceramic-glazed saucers don’t count (as my floor will also tell you).
 What you need are the plastic, overpriced, flimsy-but-useful, saucers.
-Another option is to hunt through the local thrift stores and find large round platters which are usually better quality than a ceramic pot saucer and will last much longer than the plastic ones.
-Please don’t skip this step – it’s expensive to fix ruined floors and furniture.
+Another option is to hunt through the local thrift stores and find large round platters or old plates which are usually better quality than a ceramic pot saucer and will last much longer than the plastic ones.
+Seriously, don’t skip this step – it’s expensive to fix ruined floors and furniture.

 ♦ Buy amaryllis and paperwhite bulbs for December forcing.